zeroae/zeroae-goblet/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-zeroae's github app framework could always use more documentation, whether as part of the
+ZeroAE's GitHub App framework could always use more documentation, whether as part of the
-official zeroae's github app framework docs, in docstrings, or even on the web in blog posts,
+official ZeroAE's GitHub App framework docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback